devinhalladay/rhizoma.network/content/authors/tanvi/_index.md

 ---
-name: Tanvi Sharma
+name: Tanvi
-photo: '/images/1.jpg'
+photo: '/images/lambda.svg'
 ---
 Devin is a designer.